bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 So then the idea was let's do something that's very uncontroversial, that everyone should or does or will agree on.
 There's nothing, like it's just very obvious bugs that we're going to fix.
 And then we can figure out how we're actually supposed to do these soft forks.
-And then, you know, it's sort of a good trial run for, you know, future software, I guess.
+And then, you know, it's sort of a good trial run for, you know, future soft forks, I guess.

 Speaker 1: 00:49:37

-Yeah, now we've already done Taproot, but of course there was still discussion about how that software was activated.
+Yeah, now we've already done `Taproot`, but of course there was still discussion about how that soft fork was activated.
 So I don't know if we really now have a, you know, have broad consensus on how to do this.

 Speaker 0: 00:49:46

-Oh, we definitely don't, sure.
+Oh, we definitely don't, Sjors.

 Speaker 1: 00:49:47

 But this may be another case of like, nobody cares what the activation mechanism is, just activate it.
-The main thing is, of course, this takes away the options of miners to do a time warp attack.
+The main thing is, of course, this takes away the options of miners to do a Timewarp attack.
 So if they actually like to keep that option, they might veto it, and then you get into more difficult territory.

 Speaker 0: 00:50:07

-Well, I don't know if we want to get into the whole activation discussion in this podcast episode.
+Well, I don't know if we want to get, we don't want to get into the whole activation discussion in this podcast episode.

 Speaker 1: 00:50:14

 We do not.
+I'm just saying like it might be straightforward, it might not be and we'll have to we may have to

+Speaker 0: 00:50:19

+No, I'm telling you it will not be

+Speaker 1: 00:50:21

+Okay

+Speaker 0: 00:50:22

+For sure

+Speaker 1: 00:50:23

+I'm more bullish

+Speaker 0: 00:50:24

+Okay

+Speaker 1: 00:50:25

-I'm just saying like it might be straightforward, it might not be and we'll have to we may have to I'm telling you it will not be okay I'm more bullish and of course we keep in mind that you can deploy multiple soft forks in parallel so This doesn't have to be before or after your favorite feature X.
+And of course we keep in mind that you can deploy multiple soft forks in parallel so this doesn't have to be before or after your favorite feature X.
-You can activate 10 soft forks at the same time.
+You can activate, I don't know,  10 soft forks at the same time.

 Speaker 0: 00:50:38

 Yeah, remember when people thought that would actually happen?
-Good times.
+Good times
-Good times,
+Good times

 Speaker 1: 00:50:44

-indeed.
+Good times indeed.
 I'm just saying, don't worry about that aspect.
 Okay, I think that's all we've got.
-Thank you
+Thank you for listening to Bitcoin

+Speaker 0: 00:50:51
+Explained